socialsignin/socialsignin-roo-showcase/README.md

 This project demonstrates how to add spring-social capability to a Roo generated project, using a number of SocialSignin projects to help developers to get up and running quickly:

-- spring-social-security is used for local-user authentication based on third party connection status, removing the need for local username/password account management
+- <a href="https://github.com/socialsignin/spring-social-security" target="_blank">spring-social-security</> is used for local-user authentication based on third party connection status, removing the need for local username/password account management

 - socialsignin-provider modules are used, allowing